 - Be in searchable PDF format. - Be in color. - Be prepared by an experienced appraiser approved by MHDC from a firm specifically approved by MHDC.
-Reports developed by a "branch office" are subject to rejection. - Contain, at a minimum, the information and analysis contained in these 2024 guidelines. - Include the source for data presented in each table used in the report at the location of the table. - Have consecutive page numbers and a table of contents.
+Reports developed by a "branch office" are subject to rejection. - Contain, at a minimum, the information and analysis contained in these 2026 guidelines. - Include the source for data presented in each table used in the report at the location of the table. - Have consecutive page numbers and to include the index provided by the National Council of Housing Market Analysts (NCHMA).
+The index should be placed before the executive summary.